SAST Overview

 • Inactive – Repository is inactive, either because the user deactivated it at the repository level or deactivated the account (and therefore all associated repositories).

-• Error–Repository is in some error state.
-When possible, SP360 includes more details about the error in the hover text.
+• Error – Repository is in some error state.
+When available, SP360 includes more details about the error in the hover text.

 • Disconnected–Repository appears disconnected, that is, it cannot be reached by SP360 or SonarQube.

-The SAST (Repositories) grid includes the following fields by default, however, users can customize the grid to add, remove, or re-arrange fields to meet their needs by clicking the action icon (explained further below).
+The SAST (Repositories) grid includes the following fields by default, however, users can customize the grid to add, remove, or re-arrange fields to meet their needs by clicking the action icon, explained here.

 VULNThe number of currently existing Vulnerabilities for the selected Branch.
 This is a drillable field.